nedalozanovska/AIML303441/README.md

 **Observation:** Residuals are mostly centered around 0, indicating a decent model fit, but some outliers suggest occasional prediction errors.
 ```

+**Observation:** Residuals are mostly centered around 0, indicating a decent model fit, but some outliers suggest occasional prediction errors.

 **Histogram of Residuals**
 **Description:** Shows the distribution of residuals to check for normality or skewness.